-TTC crews mobilized to Kansas and enlisted an Akkerman RBU to tackle the additional rock crossings.
+TTC crews mobilized to Kansas and enlisted the use of an Akkerman RBU to tackle the additional rock crossings.
 The RBU 36 was mated with TTC's 42, 48, and 60-in. auger boring rigs.
-The crew welded the
+The crew welded the RBU's outer casing to a lead section of 36-in. steel